 To ensure that they are protected from the elements (and vandalism), the Museum needs to provide a substantial shelter structure.
 Plans and costings have been drawn up, and we are applying for grant funding, but we will also need to make a substantial contribution to the project.

 All donations, large or small, will help us with this important project.
-For details of how to make a donation, please see the donation form here.
+Click the button below to make an online donation, or for more options, please see the donation form here.
+Donations of $2 or more are tax deductible.